HidayahJadaan/MERN_TODO/README.md

 - Create Todo and instatly renders on the screen
 - Todos are get saved in database
 - All CRUD operations can be done.

-## 🤔 What i have learnt By working on this project
-1. How to use hooks in react
-2. How to authorize certain route
-2. How to connect frontend and backend
-3. Learn how to use POSTMAN
-4. Learn CRUD in database
-5. Learn how to handle APIs

-## 😌 Honest Time to finish the project

-It took around 3 days to complete this project

-## 👀 Feedback
-If you have any feedback, please reach out to me at alokverma749@gmail.com